SohailPro12/Onep/README.md

-Sure, here's the full README for the OneP Project:

----

 # OneP Project

-OneP Project is a Java application designed to manage user authentication and task management for a hypothetical organization.
+OneP Project is a Java application designed to manage user authentication and task management for a onep organization.
 It includes features such as user login, password recovery, and task assignment.

 ## Features